10 steps to cope with redundancy

 What is redundancy, and why are people made redundant?

-Redundancy can happen due to a number of reasons.
-Your employer may be looking to cut costs, new technology may mean your role isn’t needed anymore, your workplace may be relocating to a new, uncommutable location, or they may be closing altogether.
+Redundancy can happen for a number of reasons.
+Your employer may be looking to cut costs, new technology may mean your role isn’t needed anymore, your workplace may be relocating to a new, incommutable location, or they may be closing altogether.
 Whatever the reasons, you have legal rights.

 10 steps to help you deal with redundancy

 We share 10 simple steps to help you cope with the redundancy process and start the next step in your career.

 1. Make sure you understand your legal rights

 Understanding your legal rights and knowing what to expect can have a calming effect and help you feel in control.
 It’s important to know how much redundancy pay you will get, how long your notice period is, and if you’re able to leave sooner to start a new position.
 Once you have the basic details, you can start thinking more clearly, regain your balance, and face the next steps.

 The Money Advice Service has some great advice on understanding your legal rights when facing redundancy.
 The official Gov.uk website also has everything you need to know about redundancy, along with a simple tool to help you calculate your statutory redundancy pay.
 Based on your age, weekly pay, and how long you’ve been working in your current job, as long as you have been with your current employer for at least two years, you’re entitled to statutory redundancy.

 As well as looking at external sources for information and guidance, remember to check your contract, speak with someone at HR, and chat with your union representative to discuss your specific entitlements.